ocean-slang/ocean-slang.github.io/_projects/1_project.md

 </div>
 <div class="caption">
 Vertical EcoCTD profiles of hydrographic and bio-optical properties at ’SF1’, binned (500 m horizontal bins) in an across frontal reference frame, as in figure above.)</div>

+The ’study front’ is a part of a consistent feature of the seasonal mesoscale field.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">